Perception-First Design™

 Temporal dynamics.
 PFD describes the first encounter well: activation, first impression, mental waterfall.
 But user relationships with products evolve.
 At visit 100, the mental waterfall is different.
 Prediction errors that activated on first visit are now expected.
 Fluency that felt trustworthy can become invisible (users stop noticing).
 Does the 5-layer stack apply the same way to retention and long-term engagement as it does to acquisition?
 The current framework is weighted toward first contact.

 Accessibility as justice vs. fluency.
-PFD frames accessibility through Foundation (cognitive load reduction) and L2 (processing fluency).
+PFD frames accessibility through L0 (cognitive load reduction) and L2 (processing fluency).
 This produces good accessible design in practice.
 But disability justice scholars argue accessibility is a rights issue, not an optimization target.
 Framing it through “fluency” risks treating accessibility as something you optimize when the ROI justifies it, rather than something you guarantee because people deserve it.
 The framework’s utilitarian lens may not fully serve this.

 AI-generated design.
 As AI tools generate more design artifacts, PFD’s emphasis on embodied sensitivity (the “neurodivergent tuning fork,” the pre-verbal Feel step) becomes harder to operationalize at scale.
 Can PFD’s diagnostic be automated?
 Can an AI run the Feel step?
 If not, the methodology has a ceiling on how far it scales beyond the individual practitioner.
 If yes, what’s lost when the diagnostic instrument is no longer a human body?